 They also do not have any cellphone carrier apps, features, or bloatware.

 To buy an International version or a USA version?

 Bottom line, get a US unlocked Samsung phone if you live in the USA, and get an international variant if you live outside the USA.
 But if you can get your hands on a cheaper price on an international phone, and if you don’t mind those differences that I’ve mentioned, then go for it.. the international unlocked phone should work fine in the USA, it’s designed to be globally compatible enough.

-In addition to US unlocked phones and international unlocked phones, there are many different US variants of carrier branded Samsung phones which are tied and NETWORK LOCKED to specific US cellphone carriers (carrier branded phones like AT&T, T-Mobile, Verizon, etc.).. but if you paid full price for the phone and you meet the carriers requirements (usually you have to use the phone on their network for a period of time and not have any money owed to it), you can get the phone permanently unlocked for free and it will be able to be used outside the USA and used on any other cellphone carrier.
+In addition to US unlocked phones and international unlocked phones, there are many different US variants of carrier branded Samsung phones which are tied and NETWORK LOCKED to specific US cellphone carriers (carrier branded phones like AT&T, T-Mobile, Verizon, etc.).. but if you paid full price for the phone and you meet the carriers requirements (usually you have to use the phone on their network for a period of time and not have any money owed to it), you can get the phone permanently unlocked for free and you will be able to use it outside the USA and on any other cellphone carrier.